aws-samples/shopfloor-connectivity/docs/targets/aws-sns.md

 ---
 ### Region
-AWS Region for SNS service
+The AWS Region code where the SNS topic is located (for example, us-east-1, eu-west-1).
+This must match the region where your SNS topic is created.

 **Type**: String

 ---
 ### SerialAsMessageDeduplicationId
-Used the unique serial number of the SFC MessageDeduplicationId, if set to false ContentBasedDeduplication is used
+Controls how message deduplication is handled for FIFO topics.
+When true, uses the unique serial number from SFC as the MessageDeduplicationId.
+When false, enables ContentBasedDeduplication where SNS generates the deduplication ID based on message content.

 **Type**: Boolean

-true

 ---
 ### Subject
-Topic message subject
+Optional subject for the SNS messages.

 **Type**: String

-Optional

 ---
 ### TopicArn
-Arn of the receiving topic
+The Amazon Resource Name (ARN) that uniquely identifies the SNS topic where messages will be published.
+Must be a valid SNS topic ARN in the format "arn:aws:sns:region:account-id:topic-name".

 **Type**: String